 "Coastrek has an even greater impact on the millions of women and girls who make up two-thirds of the world’s blind.

-"By taking part in Coastrek, women are restoring sight to other women, which helps them to return to work so they can provide for themselves and their families, and also helps girls to return to school and continue their education."
+"By taking part in Coastrek, women are restoring sight to other women, which helps them to return to work so they can provide for themselves and their families, and also helps girls to return to school and continue their education.

+To support the trekkers visit the Sydney Coastrek website.
 Sydney Coastrek will return in 2018.

 The next Melbourne Coastrek will be held on The Mornington Peninsula on Friday 26 May, and the first-ever Sunshine Coastrek will take place on Friday 28 July.
 Visit the Melbourne Coastrek and Sunshine Coastrek pages for more information and to register.